TNC Archive 2016

 I would have relished in the success of the film more and leveraged the publicity more for my personal brand.
 And, I would have interviewed Givenchy in person instead of over the phone.

 Have you always had a passion for filmmaking?

-How much has your approach to this project been different to your first?
+How much has your approach to this project different to your first?

-What would be the best advice you could offer a new filmmaker?
+What would the best advice you could offer a new filmmaker?

 You don’t have to do it by yourself.
 Ask for help when you need it.
 And, begin your marketing the minute you begin the treatment.

 Finally, what do you hope people will take away from this film?

 The world benefited from the collective action of this unique group of 18 athletes in 1936.
 And, we can learn incredible lessons about tolerance and grace and courage from them as well as the power of collective action.
 Whether they won a medal or not, just being in Berlin in 1936 as a young African American sent a message to both sides of the Atlantic.